gjwdyk/BigIP-Lab/VMImport/README.md

 From the above example, take notes of the `ImportTaskId` value i.e. `import-ami-0123456789abcdef0` on the above example.

-Importing VM image into AMI takes quite some time, and to check the status of import process :
+Importing VM image into AMI takes quite some time, and to check the status of import process we will need the `ImportTaskId` value i.e. `import-ami-0123456789abcdef0` from the example above.

 `aws --profile userid ec2 describe-import-image-tasks --import-task-ids import-ami-0123456789abcdef0`